OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 In newer versions of iOS (iOS 11 and up), additional steps are necessary.
 See the README.md for more details.
 Note that this binary is signed with a self-signed certificate that has a "wildcard" entitlement.
 The entitlement grants access to *all* items in the Keychain.
 If you are paranoid or have very sensitive private data on your test device, you may want to build the tool from source and manually sign the appropriate entitlements into your build; instructions for doing this are available in the GitHub repository.

-#### Static Analysis

-##### Manual Static Analysis

-The preferred method of statically analyzing iOS apps involves using the original Xcode project files.
-Ideally, you will be able to compile and debug the app to quickly identify any potential issues with the source code.

-Black box analysis of iOS apps without access to the original source code requires reverse engineering.
-For example, no decompilers are available for iOS apps (although most commercial and open-source disassemblers can provide a pseudo-source code view of the binary), so a deep inspection requires you to read assembly code.
-We won't go into too much detail of assembly code in this chapter, but we will revisit the topic in the chapter "Reverse Engineering and Tampering on iOS".

-The static analysis instructions in the following chapters are based on the assumption that the source code is available.

-##### Automated Static Analysis Tools

-Several automated tools for analyzing iOS apps are available; most of them are commercial tools.
-The free and open source tools [MobSF](https://github.com/MobSF/Mobile-Security-Framework-MobSF "Mobile Security Framework (MobSF)") and [Needle](https://github.com/mwrlabs/needle "Needle") have some static and dynamic analysis functionality.
-Additional tools are listed in the "Static Source Code Analysis" section of the "Testing Tools" appendix.

-Don't shy away from using automated scanners for your analysis - they help you pick low-hanging fruit and allow you to focus on the more interesting aspects of analysis, such as the business logic.
-Keep in mind that static analyzers may produce false positives and false negatives; always review the findings carefully.

 #### Dynamic Analysis

 Life is easy with a jailbroken device: not only do you gain easy privileged access to the device, the lack of code signing allows you to use more powerful dynamic analysis techniques.
 On iOS, most dynamic analysis tools are based on Cydia Substrate, a framework for developing runtime patches, or Frida, a dynamic introspection tool.
 For basic API monitoring, you can get away with not knowing all the details of how Substrate or Frida work - you can simply use existing API monitoring tools.